Q-Con/qcacher/README.md

 ## Components

-There are 3 components to this service:
+There are 2 components to this service:

-* **nginx** - a fast, lightweight, and efficient web server configured to cache and store content from supported delivery networks
+* **nginx** - a fast, lightweight, and efficient web server configured to cache and store content from supported delivery networks, and passthrough HTTPS connections to overridden domains to ensure continued delivery
 * **unbound** - a flexible and fast DNS server configured to override records of the services we support
-* **sniproxy** - proxies incoming HTTPS and TLS connections to overridden domains to ensure successful connections to the upstream service

 ## Getting Started